 Regulations, 2018, which can be verified on the Insurance Distribution Register, available at www.centralbank.ie.

 2.1.
 We are subject to and comply with the provisions of the Consumer Protection Code, Minimum Competency Code and the Fitness and Probity

 Standards as laid down by the Central Bank of Ireland.
 See their website for further details (www.centralbank.ie).

 3.1.
 The services which we will provide are:

-(a). advice in relation to the nature of non–life insurance policies and which of these policies are suitable for your needs;
+(a).
+Advice in relation to the nature of non–life insurance policies and which of these policies are suitable for your needs;

-(b). identifying and selecting a suitable Insurer through fair analysis of the market on the basis of a sufficiently large number of contracts and
+(b).
+Identifying and selecting a suitable Insurer through fair analysis of the market on the basis of a sufficiently large number of contracts and

-(f). receiving and transmitting orders on your behalf for a policy to one or more Insurers; and/or
+(e).
+Receiving and transmitting orders on your behalf for a policy to one or more Insurers; and/or

 4. Ethical Business Practice

 4.1.
 We do not tolerate unethical behaviour either in our own activities or in those with whom we seek to do business.
 We will comply with all